Contributing Gear Editor

 LifeProof’s FRĒ case is designed for everyday use and is durable enough to withstand an adventurous lifestyle.
 The FRĒ features 360-degree protection with a built-in screen cover that seals it from dirt, dust, snow, and ice.
 The phone is submersible for two meters for an hour, so you can definitely take it in the water, you just have to watch your time and depth.

-Although all of the phone features work while inside the case, it takes a little extra effort to text and take photos with the touch screen but it doesn’t work while underwater.
+Although all of the phone features work while inside the case, it takes a little extra effort to text and take photos with the touch screen and it doesn’t work while underwater.
 We like this case because it keeps our phone safe at all times, but it’s better suited for photos from the boat when you need something to protect your phone from the occasional splash.
 If you’re looking for a case for in-water photography, it’s possible with the LifeProof FRĒ, but isn’t the most reliable option.

 CHECK iPhone 15 PRICE ON AMAZON CHECK iPhone 14 PRICE ON AMAZON CHECK iPhone 13 PRICE ON AMAZON